JonHeil/JonHeil/README.md

 - 👋 Hi, I’m @JonHeil
-- 👀 I’m interested in creating a Database for my work
-- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on my little Database project
-- 📫 How to reach me @heilemannjon@gmail.com

 <!---
 JonHeil/JonHeil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.